DO I NEED TO ALSO HIRE AN ATTORNEY?

 Absolutely.
 Lease and purchase contracts are legally binding documents.
 You receive the benefit of occupying and / or owning the space or building, and with that benefit, comes obligations of what you have to do to maintain that occupancy or ownership.

-In a real estate transaction, it is imperative that your attorney specialize in real estate, contract and business law.
+In a commercial real estate transaction, it is imperative that your attorney specializes in commercial real estate, contract and business law.
 Just like you don’t want a dentist performing orthopedic surgery, you don’t want an attorney who generalizes or focuses outside of real estate, trying to be a real estate attorney.
-In that case the results are typically unwanted exposure or an attorney that will frustrate the owner or seller by asking for things that are completely unreasonable.
-Additionally, it will typically cost you a significant amount more than it would have if you worked with an attorney who understood real estate law.
+In that case the results are typically unwanted exposure or an attorney that will frustrate the owner or seller by asking for things that are unreasonable.
+Additionally, it will typically cost you a significant amount more than it would have if you worked with an attorney who understood real estate law and was much more efficient in their review.